mccallj57/LexToken/README.md

 ## Governance

-[LexDAO](http://nightly.aragon.org/#/lexdao) members vote to resolve lost or disputed balances of LexTokens.
+[LexDAO Token Review](https://nightly.aragon.org/#/lexdaotokenreview) members vote to resolve lost or disputed balances of LexTokens.
 LexDAO and other accounts granted the `LexDAORole` control the following functions on all LexTokens:

     modifier onlyLexDAOgoverned () {
         require(lexDAOgoverned == true);